jad-issa/jad-issa.github.io/_posts/2021-01-31-leap-years-continued-fractions.md

 close enough to the 'real' year for daily calendar purposes and over the span of anyone's lifetime.
 However, more elaborate systems have been introduced to account for a greater accuracy in this regard.
-In this article, I discuss a system based the continued fraction expansion of the length of the year, and a prove a small optimality theorem about it.
+In this article, I discuss a system based on the continued fraction expansion of the length of the year, and I prove a small optimality theorem about it.

 # Tropical years, sidereal years, and the Gregorian calendar